-The elections process needs many people involved.
-Each election involves almost 550 people working at the polling places, doing a variety of jobs - all concerned with furthering the democratic process.
+The elections process involves an enormous amount of people working at the polling places and working in the Board of Elections office doing a variety of jobs.
 Do you want to help?
-Here's what you need to know:
+Here is what you need to know:

-Each voting place is staffed with a CHIEF JUDGE, two JUDGES and some ASSISTANTS.
+Each polling place is staffed with a CHIEF JUDGE, two JUDGES and some ASSISTANTS.
 The Board of Elections appoints the Chief Judge based on political party and staff recommendations.
 The Judges and Assistants represent each political party.
-Only one member of a family may serve as a precinct election official within a given precinct.

 The JUDGES work closely with the Chief Judge and are responsible for conducting the election.
 They must sign all official documents and resolve any challenges.
 The Chief Judge assigns all other duties.